Finally got to see the whole series!

 Sounds perfect when you think of all the horses and cowboy boots.
 The potential for intimate encounters that stop once you leave the park, drinking whisky in the bar, or simply taking a picnic by the river.
 All without the interference of any modern day electronical devices.
 (I probably just made that word up but I like it so it’s staying.)

 Of course once the robots start remembering things, start to learn -or manipulate people into changing their programming- the whole ‘oh it’s a nice safe place for a holiday’ thing goes the way of the tumbleweed.
 And there were one or two robots I wasn’t expecting to be robots at all.

 I’d watch it again & any more seasons they care to add– I thoroughly enjoyed it, despite there being one or two moments where I thought I’d missed something.
 And a few moments where I had to remind myself that even the horses were robots.
 I hope there’s a second season and look forward to seeing where the story could go from where it ended.

 Your Suggestions Wanted: If you have a Horror, Weird West, or Western Horror you think I’d enjoy let me know in the comments or Tweet it at me.
 I’ll give you a shout out if I review it 🙂 You can find me on Twitter @KateTrinity or @AuthorKTMcQueen

 P.S.
 Just in case you hadn’t noticed my latest book has been released by KGHH Publishing.
-You can read The Soul Game for free on Kindle Unlimited
+Read The Soul Game now.